 The development teams usually operate as small autonomous units and where the whole team is held accountable.
 That’s why all the team members must have common goals and they must work together to achieve the goals within deadlines.

-The development teams are always structured in a way that different skill sets are balanced within the team.
+The development teams are always structured in a way that different and specialized project skill sets are balanced within the team.
 It is important that the team consists of somewhere between three to nine individuals.
 A team too small might be insufficient to tackle the emerging demands and a larger team might find it hard to effectively communicate and collaborate.

 Roles and responsibilities of the development team